Akshit11318/MM2041_REPORT/README.md

 ## Performance Considerations

 - The simulation uses adaptive time stepping with a maximum Courant number of 0.5
-- With 14 cores, expect the simulation to complete in approximately 1-2 hours
 - Monitor the Courant number in the log file to ensure stability
 - If the simulation is too slow, consider increasing maxCo (but watch for instabilities)